mdjbru-teaching-material/turku_course/README.md

 (see also the Software Carpentry materials)

-To complete beginners (i.e. people would never used Python or R):
+* To complete beginners (i.e. people would never used Python or R):
-* introduction to a programming language (Python, R or even just the bash shell)
+  - introduction to a programming language (Python, R or even just the bash shell)
-* automation of repeated tasks by writing scripts (again, using Python, R or the bash)
+  - automation of repeated tasks by writing scripts (again, using Python, R or the bash)
-* version controlling of scripts
+  - version controlling of scripts
+  - working remotely (e.g. bash shell on CSC)

-To more experienced users:
+* To more experienced users:
-* tests and test-driven development
+  - testing, coverage and test-driven development
-* debugging (symbolic debugger)
+  - debugging (symbolic debugger)
+  - code profiling